This sections looks at organising a HTML page with paragraphs and headers, while referencing the work done in the last section.

 For example:

 <p>The is my first paragraph.
-It contains an extremely long winded sentence that the web browser creates a line break in (or perhaps more than one), so that all the text can be displayed.</p>
+It contains an extremely long winded sentence that the web browser creates a line break in (or perhaps more than one), so that all the text can be displayed.</p> <h1>A header between paragraphs</h1> Some text not in a paragraph. <p>This is my second paragraph</p><p>And my third paragraph</p>

-When the paragraphs are put inside the proper HTML <body> tags, and a suitable <title> for the page is set, using the code framework shown here).
+for the page is set, using the code framework shown here).

 That HTML ignores newlines is displayed by the fact that third paragraph is on the same line as the second in the HTML file, but as the tags enclosing each of them say that they are different paragraphs they are displayed separately.

-All headers appear on their own line. without any usage of the <br> or <p> tags needed (as is shown in the image), and are spaced like paragraphs.
-The text that is not enclosed in <p> or <h1> looks like it is in a paragraph due to the spacing around paragraphs, but it isn’t actually.
+tags needed (as is shown in the image), and are spaced like paragraphs.
+The text that is not enclosed in <p>

 Paragraphs as long as necessary and a paragraph that is too long to be shown as only one line will be broken up into multiple lines automatically.
 Making all the text visible onscreen without having to scroll to the right.